NotReeceHarris/NotReeceHarris/README.md

 - All the work i do nower days is privatised due to the company i develop for so if you need code examples hit me up

-- 🔭 I’m currently working on [FlaskChatWebServer](https://github.com/NotReeceHarris/FlaskChatWebServer)
+- 🔭 I’m currently working on Crypto Secrets (CrytoCurrency prediction and stats web application)

 - 👨‍💻 My portfolio **https://notreeceharris.github.io/Portfolio/**